Conservative Galerkin methods for dispersive Hamiltonian problems: Numerical experiments

 \subsection{Test 2: Conservativity and convergence of the nonlinear scheme}

 Through examining the global deviation in invariants for the nonlinear problem $f(u) = \frac12 u^4$ we observe, in Figure \ref{fig:devdefocus}, that the both problems conserve the expected invariants.
-Notice that often these deviations propagate in time, this is due to the propagation of errors below either machine precision or our solver tolerance.

-In addition, we benchmark the nonlinear scheme against the exact solution \eqref{eqn:defocusexact} with $k=0.9$ over the stretched spatial domain $x \in [0,41.24947381357075926189]$ yielding Figure \ref{fig:eocdefocus}.
+In addition, we benchmark the nonlinear scheme against the exact solution \eqref{eqn:defocusexact} with $k=0.9$ over the stretched spatial domain $x \in [0,16 K(k)]$ (where $K(k)$ is the complete elliptic integral of the first kind) yielding Figure \ref{fig:eocdefocus}.
 We observe similar convergence rates to the linear case, satisfying the a posteriori error bound, in addition to indicating the existence of optimal a priori bounds.